nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/utick/example_board_readme.md

 Running the demo
 ===============
-When the demo runs successfully, the log would be seen on the terminal like:
+The log below shows example output of the UTICK driver demo in the terminal window:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Utick example start...
 UTICK delay 1 second...